berkeley-firelab/DINS_data_analysis/README.md

 # DINS Data Preparation

-This repository contains scripts for data preprocessing and preparation, organized under the "preprocessing" workflow.
+This repository contains scripts for data preprocessing and analysis for Damage Inspection Data (DINS).

 ## Usage